Evils-Devils/ESP8266-DS18B20/README.md

 Mostly parts from ESP8266 examples thrown together by a friend (thanks to him and the contributers of the examples).

 Missing features:
-  show full resolution of the sensor
+  Show full resolution of the sensor.
-  Handle multiple sensors
+  Handle multiple sensors.